imagej/imagej.github.io/pages/TrakEM2_tutorials.md

 ## Video tutorial on segmenting/outlining objects over multiple sections in 3D

 ![TrakEM2 brushing (This video tutorial was made by Albert Cardona.
-To visualize it, you need a mp4 player.)](Arealists-brushing.jpg "TrakEM2 brushing (This video tutorial was made by Albert Cardona.
-To visualize it, you need a mp4 player.)")
+To visualize it, you need a mp4 player.)](/images/pages/Arealists-brushing.jpg "TrakEM2 brushing (This video tutorial was made by Albert Cardona.
+To visualize it, you need a mp4 player.)")"
 This mp4 [video
 tutorial](http://www.ini.uzh.ch/~acardona/movies/arealist-create-and-edit.mp4)
 covers: